 To get the desired signal strength, size and bandwidth, we would need to significantly increase the power, and/or the frequency — both resulting in greater amounts of energy being required, and dissipated.

 This is where things quickly become problematic.
-The brain operates at unprecedented thermal efficiency compared to our current computing systems, and so providing and safely dissipating this energy from all these nodes would prevent this approach from getting off the ground for now.
+The brain operates at unprecedented thermal efficiency compared to our current computing systems, and so providing and safely dissipating this energy from all these nodes would currently prevent this approach from being achievable.

 A sound approach

-There is another wireless approach to communicating with our neurons, that doesn’t have some of the pitfalls of electromagnetic radiation.
-That is, using sound — or specifically, targeted ultrasound, with the two main benefits being:
+Another wireless approach to communicating with our neurons without some of the pitfalls of EM radiation is using sound — or specifically, targeted ultrasound, with the two main benefits being: